San Francisco Zoo tiger attacks: Second attack

 Afterwards, the two brothers fled to the zoo cafe 300 yd away, which was locked.
 An employee heard their screams and called 9-1-1 at 5:07 pm.

 The emergency response was delayed, first because cafe employees said in their call that they suspected that the screaming person was mentally ill and that there was no actual animal attack, and later because zoo security guards were enforcing a lockdown to prevent Tatiana from escaping the zoo grounds.

 Armed officials found Tatiana with Kulbir Dhaliwal, but held fire at first for fear of hitting Dhaliwal.
-They created a distraction which caused the tiger to turn towards the officers, who shot her through the forehead.Read Tiger Attack Autopsy, June 2, 2008.
-KGO-TV San Francisco, ABC News.
+They created a distraction which caused the tiger to turn towards the officers, who shot her through the forehead.

 The Dhaliwal brothers received deep bites and claw wounds on their heads, necks, arms, and hands.
 They left the hospital on December 29.

-Sousa was found dead near the tiger grotto with blunt-force injuries to his head and neck; many punctures and scratches to his head, neck and chest; skull and spinal fractures; and a cut to his jugular vein.
+Sousa was found dead near the tiger grotto with blunt-force injuries to his head and neck, many punctures and scratches to his head, neck and chest, skull and spinal fractures, and a cut to his jugular vein.

 The Association of Zoos and Aquariums said the attack was the first time a visitor had been killed by an escaped animal at a member zoo since the Association's founding in 1924.

 The zoo was closed until January 3, 2008.